Public Hearing Schedule and Correspondence

 VIRTUAL MEETINGS DURING COVID-19 EMERGENCY

-The Cedar Rapids City Council will hold an electronic regular City Council meeting on June 23, 2020 at 4:00 p.m.
-An electronic meeting is being held because a meeting in person is impossible or impractical due to concerns for the health and safety of Council members, staff and the public presented by COVID-19.
-An electronic meeting is allowed by Iowa Code Section 21.8 and Governor Reynolds’ Proclamations of Disaster Emergency, Section 69.
+The Cedar Rapids City Council is holding electronic regular City Council meetings because meeting in person is impossible or impractical due to concerns for the health and safety of Council members, staff and the public presented by COVID-19.
+Electronic meetings are allowed by Iowa Code Section 21.8 and Governor Reynolds’ Proclamations of Disaster Emergency.

-The meeting may be watched on the City’s Facebook page at www.facebook.com/CityofCRiowa/.
+The meetings may be watched on the City’s Facebook page at www.facebook.com/CityofCRiowa/.
 Members of the public will not be able to attend this meeting in person.
 Any persons interested in commenting on the agenda items or any other matter of City business may do so in writing by emailing firstname.lastname@example.org.
-Comments must be received before 2:00 p.m. on June 23 in order to be provided to the members of the City Council prior to the meeting.
+Comments must be received by two hours before the start of each meeting in order to be provided to the members of the City Council prior to the meeting.

-Citizens of the Cedar Rapids metropolitan area may also comment on matters appearing on the agenda, or any other matter of City Council business, by registering on Zoom using the link below.
+Citizens of the Cedar Rapids metropolitan area may also comment on matters appearing on the agenda, or any other matter of City Council business, by registering on Zoom.
+The link for each meeting is included on the Regular Session agenda, posted at 4 p.m. the Friday before the meeting.
 Parties interested in being heard during any of the scheduled public hearings may also register using the same Zoom link.
-All registrations must be complete no later than 2:00 p.m. on June 23, 2020.
+All registrations must be complete no later than two hours before the start of each meeting – 10:00 a.m. for noon meetings, and 2:00 p.m. for 4:00 p.m. meetings.
 Registrants will receive an email with instructions on how to participate in the meeting and be heard.
 Registrants must provide their name, home address, email address and telephone number and indicate the matter upon which they wish to be heard, including the agenda item number of the public hearing if applicable.